Jinshinkan Australia | Traditional Iaidō and Jōdō in Australia

 What to wear

 Comfortable clothing is enough for an initial visit.
-Uniform and equipment guidance can come after joining.
+Guidance on uniform and equipment is provided after you join.

 Training tone